hoshikawa2/agent_oci_automation/README.md

-# Automating Oracle Cloud Infrastructure with MCP, LangChain, and ReAct
+# Automate Oracle Cloud Infrastructure with Agent and MCP Server

 ## Introduction